wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- ostream negative int formatting is weird (neg / %)
+- pull-up / pull-down < resistance? >
+- rescale an interval box to a new scale
 - box creator 149 unneedeed
 - adapt oc pin to in-out
 - flatten == inline *inside* a function